Last Updated on January 22, 2023

 There are four 9th-level druid spells: Foresight, Shapechange, Storm of Vengeance, and True Resurrection.
 You only get one 9th-level spell slot, so choosing one to prepare is 100% based on preference and the status of your campaign.

 Of these, Shapechange is the standout choice and is essentially a buffed-up version of wild shape, or polymorph, that allows you to change into any type of creature with a CR equal or less than your level.

 After that, it’s a power struggle and each one of the other three spells could surpass shapechange in the right scenario.

-This being said, some of the best 9th-level spells are actually lower-level spells upcasted (casted with a higher level spell slot) to gain incredible bonuses.
+This being said, some of the best 9th-level spells are actually lower-level spells upcasted (cast with a higher-level spell slot) to gain incredible bonuses.